Skip to main content

 31

-The Deductible Shuffle: When Three Contractors Call the Homeowner a Fraud
+The Deductible Shuffle: When Contractors Wrongly Accuse Homeowners of Fraud

 July 2024 | Level the Playingfield

-The insured hires three different contractors.
-The adjuster opens the email from the play set company first and immediately pays $9,000 — the RCV less the $1,000 deductible — under the contents coverage.
-A few hours later he sees the three invoices and issues full $10,000 payments for the other two.
+The policyholder hires three separate contractors for the work.
+The adjuster processes the play structure invoice first and issues a payment of $9,000 — the $10,000 replacement cost value less the $1,000 deductible — under the contents coverage.
+A few hours later, the adjuster reviews the remaining two invoices and issues full $10,000 payments for the garage repair and the board-up.

 32